Arthur-PX-Assis/TCC-Virtual-Shelf/README.md

-As partes envolvendo o banco, o Select principalmente, não funcionam mais pois perdi o acesso
+As partes envolvendo o banco não funcionam devido a perca no acesso ao banco